XiovV/dokkup/README.md

 # Features
 - 🛠️ **Easy to use** - Build production-ready infrastructure from bare servers in a matter of minutes.
-- 📈 **Zero downtime** - Dokkup will ensure zero downtime while updating containers or in the event that something goes wrong.
+- 📈 **Zero downtime** - Dokkup ensures zero downtime during container updates, even if the update fails.
 - 💻 **No master node** - No need to set up a server just for a master node, your personal machine is all you need.
 - 🚀 **Sky is the limit** - Got only one server?
 No problem.
 Got 10,000 servers?
 No problem.